CENTRE COUNTY, Pa. (WTAJ) — Bellefonte School District has decided on the future of their school’s logo.

-The school board voted 8-1 on Tuesday night, to retire the “Red Raider” mascot which symbolizes Native Americans.
+The school board voted 8-1 on Tuesday night, to retire the “Red Raider” logo which symbolizes Native Americans.
 Over the course of the next year, Native American imagery will slowly be cycled out of their facilities and equipment.

 “We’re not saying that we’re trying to erase history, it’s just that both sides of this argument, even at a national level from groups that we heard from, have stated to us that the current image of a Native American in full headdress is not appropriate, it’s not historically accurate,” said Jon Guizar, school board president for the Bellefonte Area School District.

-During the school board’s meeting, almost 30 members of the public gave comment, with majority speaking in favor of retiring the mascot.
+During the school board’s meeting, almost 30 members of the public gave comment, with majority speaking in favor of retiring the logo.
 Petitions dating back to June 2020 have represented both sides and have each received about five thousand signatures.

 “They believe also that because there’s no federally recognized tribe in the area that there’s really not a possibility for, say, having something that’s more historically accurate,” said Guizar.